Dane-Dawson/json-server-practice/README.md

 Great question!

-We built an object that has two keys, each of which points to an array.
+We built an object that has two keys 🔑, each of which points to an array.
 These keys are representing the class/model of each of our types of data, and any collection you want stored in your database will need it's own unique key.
 For example:
 ```
 {
     "things":[],